BiagioeCarmine/morra-flask/README.md

 by adding animations and other entertaining bits to keep the user busy while the client waits for the server to do its thing.

+This could alternatively be managed by calculating the last round results when a client requests the results for the last round, or when the last client sends the user's move, and by adding flags in Redis to make sure the GET request results are only given out when they are ready.
+This would reduce the time to get the results to the minimum necessary, but would make it unpredictable and potentially inconsistent.

 ### WebSocket and similar things, a.k.a. the elephant in the room

 Could we have used a real-time communication protocol instead?
 Probably, and this would have eliminated some of the issues,